 Meetings should be short and spontaneous, without a rigid agenda.

-Feedback should be direct, actionable, and focused on the most important points.
+Feedback should be specific and focused on the most critical points.

 Assigning detailed and analytical work to other people.